sinapordanesh/Cybersecurity-Networking-Course-Notes/Ethical Hacking Starter Kit/README.md

 # Ethical Hacking Starter Kit Bundle
+These 13 courses will help you start or transition to a career in ethical hacking and pen-testing.
 ## List of Courses in This Boundle

 - [Practical Linux for Pentesting & Bug Bounties](https://github.com/sinapordanesh/Cybersecurity-Networking-Course-Notes/tree/main/Ethical%20Hacking%20Starter%20Kit/Ethical%20Hacking%20Starter%20Kit%20Bundle/Practical%20Linux%20for%20Pentesting%20%26%20Bug%20Bounties)